jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     pytest-watch x.y.z
     watchdog     x.y.z

-* I now have these folders/directories and files
+* I now have these folders/directories and files in the project

   .. code-block:: shell
     :force: